When was this photo taken?

 For developers and teams

 Wire the same verdict into your own product with one API call.
-Insurance, marketplaces, dating, fintech, gig platforms, and newsrooms use capture-time and provenance checks to triage photos at scale.
+Teams triage photos at scale for insurance, marketplaces, fintech and KYC, gig platforms, trust and safety, newsrooms, and OSINT investigations.
 Flat per-image pricing, no operation multipliers.
-See pricing and request API access.

 Common questions